Silverback Uganda

 From £14.85 or subscribe to save 10%

-This Ugandan Silverback has a mild and delicate fruit-like sweetness with distinct strawberry notes, and deeper undertones of mellow malt, nutmeg and dark chocolate
+This naturally processed single origin Ugandan Silverback is medium-light roasted and has a cupping score of 86.
+It has a mild and delicate fruit-like sweetness with distinct strawberry notes, and deeper undertones of mellow malt, nutmeg and dark chocolate.

 00